sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

   </ul>
 </aside>

-And here's what your new JAMstack site will look like, save for your personal theme customizations (click for preview):
+And here's what your new site will look like, save for personal customizations (click for preview):

 [![After Dark theme for Hugo screenshots](https://raw.githubusercontent.com/comfusion/after-dark/master/images/minimal-mac.png "After Dark running on a MacBook and iPhone")](https://hackcabin.com)